Static website hosting in Azure Storage (Preview)

 You can use a custom domain to host your web content.
 To do so, follow the guidance in Configure a custom domain name for your Azure Storage account.
 To access your website hosted at a custom domain name over HTTPS, see Using the Azure CDN to access blobs with custom domains over HTTPS.
 Point your CDN to the web endpoint as opposed to the blob endpoint and remember that CDN configuration doesn't happen instantaneously, so you may need to wait a few minutes before your content is visible.

 Static website hosting is provided at no additional cost.
 For more details on prices for Azure Blob Storage, check out the Azure Blob Storage Pricing Page.

-To start hosting your web application on Azure Storage, you can configure the feature using the Azure Portal and click on "Static website (preview)" under "Settings" in the left navigation bar.
+If you haven't already, create a GPv2 storage account To start hosting your web application, you can configure the feature using the Azure Portal and click on "Static website (preview)" under "Settings" in the left navigation bar.
 Click "Enabled" and enter the name of the index document and (optionally) the custom error document path.

 Upload your web assets to the "$web" container that was created as a part of static website enablement.
 You can do this directly in Azure Portal, or you can take advantage of Azure Storage Explorer to upload entire directory structures.
 Make sure to include an index document with the name you configured.
 In this example, the document's name is "index.html".

 The document name is case sensitive and therefore needs to match the name of the file in storage exactly.

 Finally, navigate to your web endpoint to test your website.

 Install the storage preview extension: